SalomePlatform/salome-joss/salome/paper.md

 # Summary

-SALOME acronym for "Simulation numérique par Architecture Logicielle en Open source et à Méthodologie d'Évolution" which translates to "BLA@@@@@ BLA@@@@@@ BLA@@@@@@@" in English.
+SALOME acronym for "Simulation numérique par Architecture Logicielle en Open source et à Méthodologie d'Évolution" which translates to "Numerical Simulation using Open Source Software Architecture with Evolutionary Methodology" in English.
 As the name suggests SALOME is an open-source platform for numerical simulation  which offers  researchers and engineers with a comprehensive environment for pre- and post-processing tasks.
-SALOME  is composed of different modules that provide   Computer Aided Design (CAD), meshing, mesh adaptation, data visualization, calculation supervision, and uncertainty quantification services, thereby facilitating the entire workflow of computational studies across various scientific and engineering disciplines.
+SALOME  is composed of different modules that provide:  Computer Aided Design (CAD), meshing, mesh adaptation, data visualization, calculation supervision, and uncertainty quantification services, thereby facilitating the entire workflow of computational studies across various scientific and engineering disciplines.
 Users can interact with these modules through an intuitive GUI or via Python scripts, with full interoperability between these two modes of operation.
 This dual-interface approach enhances both accessibility for novice users and flexibility for advanced practitioners, moreover this enables efficient automation of complex workflows.
 A key feature of SALOME is its extensibility, allowing researchers and software developers to construct domain-specific applications by assembling and customizing its modules.
 This capability facilitates the development of tailored solutions for particular numerical simulation challenges.

 # Statement of need